Hero

 Transforming WHEN, WHERE, and HOW services are accessed and delivered in TB affected countries.

 The Stop TB Partnership shared new data in March 2021 showing that nine countries with the highest TB burdens – accounting for 60% of the global TB burden – saw drastic declines in the diagnosis and treatment of people with TB in 2020, with an average decline of 23%.
 Essentially, the decline in TB treatment coverage due to service disruptions caused by the COVID-19 pandemic erased 12 years of hard-fought TB programme strengthening gains in these countries.
+While some efforts and metrics have gotten back on track since the disruptions due to COVID, we are still at risk of missing global TB targets.

 Our mission